heinzelotto/pitchvis/README.md

 # pitchvis
-live analysis of musical pitches in a audio signal and a nice visualization
+live analysis of musical pitches in an audio signal and a nice visualization

 # instructions